 Hard Chrome Plating

 This service is currently available at the following locations:

 Cedar Rapids, IA

-Electro-Coatings' exclusive hard chrome plating process called Electralloy™, delivers a highly corrosion, wear and friction resistant industrial chrome surface without component distortion and coating inconsistencies of traditional chrome plating.
+Electralloy™ is Electro-Coatings' exclusive hard chrome plating process, delivering a highly corrosion, wear, and friction resistant industrial chrome surface without component distortion and coating inconsistencies of traditional chrome plating.
 It can be applied to a wide variety of substrates and geometries.

 Chrome Plating Advantages

 Electralloy is an industrial chrome layer deposed in a microscopically thin coating from 0.000025" to 0.0005" in depth, a density which will not materially change the micro inch value of the base metal.
 The chrome electroplating process produces an exceptional hardness and a high level of surface consistency, providing a coefficient of friction 40% lower than lubricated steel (.12 to .13 vs, steel at .20).
 The result is a marked reduction in abrasion, erosion, adhesive wear, scuffing or galling, scoring and seizing.

 As an added bonus, hard chrome or industrial chrome plated parts are far more corrosion resistant than standard chrome plated parts.
 The surface inconsistencies that are a by-product of standard plating do not occur with the dense chromium composition and microscopic thickness of Electralloy coating.
 This attribute offers significant cost savings by allowing the substitution of low cost base metal for expensive corrosion resistant steels.
 Electralloy maintains its anti-corrosion protection across a wide temperature range, yielding consistent friction reduction without degradation by extreme heat or cold.

 Industry Standards of Hard Chrome Plating